What is Security by Design?

 Security by design (SbD) explained

-Security by design is a software development approach that aims to establish security as a pillar, not an afterthought, i.e., integrating security controls into software products right from the design phase.
-SbD creates secure software that enterprises can deploy out of the box without incurring additional costs for security features.
+Security by design (SbD) is a software development approach that embeds security controls into products from the earliest design phase rather than adding them later.
+This means enterprises can deploy software that is secure out of the box without purchasing additional security features or scrambling to patch vulnerabilities after release.

 Why security by design?